-Mentoplasty (Chin Augmentation) is a medical plastic procedure to give an alternate shape to jawline either by improvement with an implant or reduction surgery on the bone.
-This plastic surgery can be performed without implants too.
-Plastic medical procedure, can regularly be performed on the lower jawline region to improve extents of the face and to assist with one’s confidence and overlook.
+Mentoplasty (Chin Augmentation) is a medical plastic procedure to give an alternate shape to jawline.
+An implant or reducing chin bone methods used during chin augmentation surgeries.
+Suitable patients can have this surgery without implants too.
+Plastic medical procedure, can regularly be performed on the lower jawline region.
+It is to improve extents of the face.
+Thus, it can result with higher levels of confidence and overlook of the patient.

 What needs to be considered before the procedure?

-- Any disease that has been diagnosed such as blood pressure, diabetes, heart, infectious disease, etc., a drug you are using, any allergy history, bleeding problem or fainting, allergy development, etc. encountered in previous dental treatments.
-If there is a problem, please inform your doctor before surgery.
+- Any disease that has been diagnosed such as blood pressure, diabetes, heart, infectious disease, etc..
+A medication you are using, any allergy history, bleeding problem or fainting, allergy development, etc..
+If there is a minor or major health issue present with you, please inform your medical healthcare professional before surgery.

 - Keep your medications you use on a regular basis, along with all examinations and x-rays with you during your treatment.

-- Unless otherwise stated, surgeries performed with local anesthesia should be on a full stomach.
+- Unless otherwise stated, surgeries performed with local anesthesia should be performed on you with a full stomach.

 What needs to be considered after procedure?